 These sprouts are also great to add to grain bowls or as an addition to a sheet pan dinner.

 This balsamic maple Brussel sprouts recipe is definitely a crowd-pleaser and makes for an awesome side dish or snack.
-I love making these to go along with some mashed taters and mushroom gravy or as a nice green side dish for Thanksgiving.
+I love making these to go along with some mashed taters, stuffed acorn squash, and mushroom gravy or as a nice green side dish for Thanksgiving.

 They’re so tasty and the best way to prepare roasted Brussel sprouts!
 I’m telling you, these won’t last long!